-Whether you entrust the housing search to your medical staffing company or take research for your travel assignment into your own hands, you need to know where you're laying your head at night.
+Whether you entrust the housing search to your medical staffing company or take research for your allied or travel nurse assignment into your own hands, you need to know where you're laying your head at night.
 Finding temporary housing as a medical traveler can get stressful without the right info or resources to navigate.
 We've broken down the main travel housing concerns, so you can find your temporary home with ease.

 Understanding Your Medical Traveler Housing Options